davecthomas/ajj2/content/post/dave-thomas.md

 authorimages = ["dave-thomas.jpg"]
 date = "2016-07-31T15:25:09-05:00"
 tags = ["bjj"]
-title = "About David Thomas"
+title = "Coach Dave Thomas"
-weight = 2
+weight = 9

 +++

 >There is great happiness in the lifelong pursuit of human potential."<cite>-Coach David Thomas</cite>

-David Thomas of Austin, Texas is founder and Head Coach of Austin Jiu-Jitsu (Self-Defense Mentor, LLC), offering self-defense instruction, consulting, and training.
-Dave is proud to have built Austin Jiu-Jitsu from a small group of friends in his garage to a thriving community of dedicated students over the past 14 years.
+Dave Thomas of Seattle, WA is founding coach at Austin Jiu-Jitsu (Self-Defense Mentor, LLC).
+While Dave now trains and works out of Seattle, he is proud to have built Austin Jiu-Jitsu from a small group of friends in his garage to a thriving community of dedicated students from 2003 - 2017.
+He visits the gym when he comes to town to roll with his students and friends.

 ##### Some of Dave's contributions include
 * His student-centric approach, helping them on their personal journey toward mastery.